Pallava dynasty: With Kalabhras

 During the reign of Vishnugopavarman II (approx. 500–525), political convulsion engulfed the Pallavas due to the Kalabhra invasion of the Tamil country.
 Towards the close of the 6th century, the Pallava Simhavishnu stuck a blow against the Kalabhras.
 The Pandyas followed suit.
 Thereafter the Tamil country was divided between the Pallavas in the north with Kanchipuram as their capital, and Pandyas in the south with Madurai as their capital.

 Birudas

 The royal custom of using a series of descriptive honorific titles, Birudas, was particularly prevalent among the Pallavas.
 The Birudas of Mahendravarman I are in Sanskrit, Tamil and Telugu.
 The Telugu Birudas show Mahendravarman's involvement with the Andhra region continued to be strong at the time he was creating his cave-temples in the Tamil region.
 The suffix "Malla" was used by the Pallava rulers.
 Mahendravarman I used the Biruda, Shatrumalla, "a warrior who overthrows his enemies", and his grandson Paramesvara I was called Ekamalla "the sole warrior or wrestler".
 Pallava kings, presumably exalted ones, were known by the title Mahamalla ("great wrestler").

-Languages used
+Language

 Coin of the Pallavas of Coromandel, king Narasimhavarman I. (630-668 AD).Obv Lion left Rev Name of Narasimhavarman with solar and lunar symbols around.